TranSMS/M2TS/README.md

 treelib 1.6.1
 ```
 # Results
 In result file, we give the testing results on the datasets.
-The `java_pre.txt` is the generated summaries for JAH dataset.
+The `Python_pre.txt` is the generated summaries for PYB dataset.